Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 Course Repeat

-If receiving military educational benefits, a student may retake the course one additional time.
-If a third attempt is needed, the student may be responsible for the amount already paid in a previous semester.
-A debt letter will be sent directly to the student from the Department of Veterans Affairs.
+If receiving military educational benefits, a student may repeat a course for which a passing grade was not previously earned (ex.
+F, U, W or AW).
+On the third attempt repeating a course, the student may be responsible for the amount of the repeated course.
+If so, a debt letter will be sent directly to the student from the Department of Veterans Affairs.
 For specific questions related to military educational benefits, please contact the Veterans Certifying Official in the Office of Financial Aid at 708-209-3113.

-A student may request a review of a course grade.
+Final grades are considered final and may not be changed by submitting additional work, assignments, exams, discussion posts, and/or extra credit after the end of course’s term (16-, 11-, 8-, and 5-week terms) based on the academic calendar.
+All work must be submitted by the last day of the term unless the student has been approved for an incomplete.
+The university encourages students to review their final grades within seven days of the last day of class.
 If the student believes there is a substantial, unreasonable, or unannounced departure from the syllabus, rubrics, course outcomes, and/or assignments a student must initiate a grade appeal within fourteen days after final grades are due for that course.
 The Grade Appeal Process and Form are found in CUConnect.
-If needed, the names of division chairs and deans are found on the current organization chart in CUConnect.
-All final grade changes and grade change appeals must be resolved and must be submitted to the Office of the Registrar within six weeks after final grades are due.
-Grade change requests submitted after the six-week deadline will not be processed by the Office of the Registrar.
+It is the student's responsibility to ensure all final grade change forms are completed, contain all required signatures, and are submitted to the Office of the Registrar within six weeks after final grades are due.
+Whether or not the full grade appeal process is pursued, all grade changes not resolved by the six-week deadline for the course’s term will not be processed by the Office of the Registrar.

 Program Procedures for All Graduate Students